 Learning how to code is difficult and it takes a lot of hard work to become a professional developer.

-- Choose a high-level language – They have a more beginner-friendly syntax, making the code easier to read, write, and manage.
+High-level languages have a more beginner-friendly syntax.
+The code easier to read, write, and manage.

-- Look at the size of the community – Choose a programming language that has a large and supportive global community.
-The more developer are using it, the more likely it is that you’ll find answers to whatever questions you may have relatively fast.
+Choose a programming language that has a large and supportive global community.
+The more developers are using it, the more likely it is that you’ll find answers to whatever questions you may have relatively fast.

 How would you go about finding the easiest programming language to learn?
 Share your thoughts in the comments below!